rlowden22/decision-tree-analysis/README.md

 ### Splitting Data: Entropy, Information Gain, and Gini Impurity

-In order to understand machine learning algorithm growth over time, such as the decision tree algorithm, it's important to understand how the algorithm is making decisions to split a dataset.
-The decision tree CART algorithm's goal is to split a dataset so it's classified correctly, using the features as information for splitting.
-In order to split, under the hood, the algoritm calculates entropy, information gain, and gini impurity to make decisions.
+To understand the performance of decision tree algorithms such as CART, it is important to examine how they determine the best feature to split the dataset at each step.
+The goal of any decision tree is to create splits that produce increasingly homogeneous subsets, improving classification or regression accuracy.
+Different decision tree algorithms use different measures to guide these splits.
+ID3 and C4.5 use entropy and information gain, while CART, the focus of this project, uses Gini Impurity for classification.

-Entropy is vital to explain imformation gain and gini impurity.
-Entropy is a measurement of disorder and is fundemental in many fields including thermodynamics and infomation theory.
-It is calculated with the following formula:
+Entropy measures the amount of disorder in a dataset and is fundamental to information theory.
+It is calculated as:

 $$
 \text{Entropy}(S) = - \sum_{c \in C} p(c) \log_2 p(c)
 $$

-* $S$ is the dataset of labeled samples that entropy is calculated.
+* $S$ is the dataset
 * $c$ is the classes in the set $S$.
-* $p(c)$ represents the proportion of data points that belong to class $c$ to the number of total data points in the set.
+* $p(c)$ represents the proportion of data points that belong to class $c$

 Calcuated entropy values fall between 0 and 1 with low entropy or disorder in a set equaling 0 and if a set has samples of half one class and half another the entropy will be the highest at 1.
 In order to find the optimal split, the decision tree algorithm will find the best feature to split the dataset with the smallest amount of entropy.

-Information gain is a measurement of how well organized a dataset is after a split.
-It represents the difference in entropy before and after a spit on given feature.
-IF an attribute has high information gain it will produce the best split which means it is excelling at classifying the training data according to the targe classification.
-It is represented by the following fomula:
+Information gain measures the reduction in entropy after a dataset is split on a feature.
+If an attribute has high information gain it will produce the best split which means it is excelling at classifying the training data according to the target classification.
+It is represented by the following formula:

 $$
 \text{Information Gain}(S, a) = \text{Entropy}(S) - \sum_{v \in \text{Values}(a)} \frac{|S_v|}{|S|} \cdot \text{Entropy}(S_v)
 $$

-* $a$ represents a specific attribute
+* $a$ represents attribute being split
 * Entropy$(S)$ is the entropy dataset
 * $\frac{|S_v|}{|S|}$ is the proportion of the subset with a specific attrbution to the entire dataset.

-Fore example, if we consider a theoretical instance with 100 mushroom samples and 60 are edible while 40 are poisonous.
-We already know entropy would be high with distinct almost half and half split between classifications, but for claririty, the entropy would be caculated:
+For example, if we consider a dataset with 100 mushroom samples and 60 are edible while 40 are poisonous, the entropy is:

 $$
-\text{Entropy}(S) = -\left(\frac{60}{100}\right) \log_2 \left(\frac{60}{100}\right) - \left(\frac{40}{100}\right) \log_2 \left(\frac{40}{100}\right)
-$$

-$$
 \text{Entropy}(S) = -0.6 \log_2(0.6) - 0.4 \log_2(0.4) = 0.970
 $$

-Now if the algorithm splitted the data on the feature/attricute odor.
+If the algorithm splits the data on odor.
 If 30 mushrooms have a foul odor and all of them are poisonious (entropy = 0) and the remaining 70 have mixed classification (60 edible and 10 poisonous), the entropy would be calcauted as followed

 $$
 \text{Entropy}(S_{\text{odor} \neq \text{foul}}) = -\left(\frac{60}{70}\right) \log_2 \left(\frac{60}{70}\right) - \left(\frac{10}{70}\right) \log_2 \left(\frac{10}{70}\right)